ogedaysunar/react-native-run-applicaton/README.md

 /user/git/myProject username$ npm install

-// if you do not have npm, you must download nodejs. https://nodejs.org/en/download/
+If you do not have npm, you must download nodejs. https://nodejs.org/en/download/
 ```
 * **cd ios**
 * **pod install (if you see error, delete Pods and Podfile.lock. rm -rf Pods and then rm -rf Podfile.lock -> now run pod install)**